 The Quadrantids (winter)

-The Quadrantids, shown here over Maryland, are a meteor shower that peaks each January.
+The Quadrantids, shown here over New Mexico, are a meteor shower that peaks each January.
 They come from an asteroid called 2003 EH1, which NASA believes may be the result of a comet that broke apart a few centuries ago.
 First discovered in the 1830s by the astronomer Adolphe Quetelet of Brussels Observatory, they are named for the constellation of Quadrans Muralis.
-They are visible only in the Northern Hemisphere and are known for putting on an “intense” annual meteor show.
+They are visible only in the Northern Hemisphere and are known for putting on an "intense" annual meteor show.